Steps Once Admitted

 You will need TWO devices to set up DUO (generally your laptop/personal computer and mobile device).

-If you follow all these steps and still encounter issues, contact the IT Help Desk at [email protected] or (970) 491-7276.
+If you follow all these steps and still encounter issues, contact the Office of Admissions customer service team at (970) 491-6909 or [email protected] (phone preferred while you have your devices at hand so we can troubleshoot together).
+If necessary, they may refer you to the IT Help Desk at [email protected] or (970) 491-7276.

-You can register and drop courses, pay tuition, find grades and degree progress information, and access additional resources through RAMweb.
+In RamWeb you can pay tuition, find grades and degree progress information, and access additional resources.
 It can take up to 24 hours after setting up your NetID before you can log into your RAMweb and Canvas accounts.

 Please note that student information can only be shared with the student and not with family members because of the Federal Education Rights and Privacy Act (FERPA).
 More information about FERPA is available under “Students’ Rights Regarding Their Educational Records” in the Policies and Guiding Principles section of the General Catalog or through the U.S. Department of Education FERPA site.